How to Respond to a Trademark Audit

 Deletion of an audited product or service will generally lead to a second Office Action.
 To avoid a second Office Action while deleting an audited item, the registration owner should respond to the first Office Action by submitting proof of use of all unaudited goods/services and deleting any unused goods/services from the registration.

-How to respond to second audit Office Action
+How do you respond to a second audit Office Action?

 Will a trademark registration be canceled for failure to respond to an audit?